rahmadi211/Neural-Networks-using-Tensorflow-Keras-Dicoding-Projects/README.md

 ## [Time Series Weather (Temperature) Forecasting ](https://github.com/rahmadi211/Neural-Networks-using-Tensorflow-Keras-Dicoding-Projects/blob/main/Temperature_Time_Series.ipynb)

 A basic univariate time series case problem involving the jena climate dataset.
-Using a customized window function with the window size set to 269, a sequential model consisting of a LSTM layer followed by 3 Dense layers was successful in formulating a time series regression with a MAE valu of under 10% if the data scale in just 3 epochs
+Using a customized window function with the window size set to 269, a sequential model consisting of a LSTM layer followed by 3 Dense layers was successful in formulating a time series regression with a MAE value of under 10% if the data scale in just 3 epochs